DanielTockan/Rainforest-Store/README.md

 ![TablePlus](./resources/screenshots/tableplus.png)

-The "id", "created_at" and "updated_at" columns, originate from the BaseModel, which was passed in as an arguement to the class, prior to it being extended by the custom fields that were added.
+The "id", "created_at" and "updated_at" columns originate from the BaseModel, which was passed in as an arguement to the class, prior to it being extended by the custom fields that were added.
 These *mixin's* were added to all of the models used throughout the app, simplifying the code.

 ```py
 class BaseModel: